Survivor Series (2010)

-The 2010 Survivor Series was the 24th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on November 21, 2010, at the American Airlines Arena in Miami, Florida.
+The 2010 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 24th annual Survivor Series and took place on November 21, 2010, at the American Airlines Arena in Miami, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was the last Survivor Series held under the first brand split, which ended in August 2011, but was reinstated in July 2016.

 Eight matches were contested at the event.
 In the main event, Randy Orton defeated Wade Barrett to retain the WWE Championship with John Cena as the special guest referee.
 As per the stipulation of the match, since Orton won, Cena was (kayfabe) fired from WWE.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by World Wrestling Entertainment (WWE) since 1987.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987.
 In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2010 event was the 24th event in the Survivor Series chronology and featured wrestlers from the Raw and SmackDown brands.
+The 2010 event was the 24th Survivor Series and featured wrestlers from the Raw and SmackDown brands.
 It was scheduled to be held on November 21, 2010, at the American Airlines Arena in Miami, Florida.

 The Survivor Series chronology was originally set to end with the 2009 event when during a press conference held on February 11, 2010, WWE Chief Executive Officer and Chairman Vince McMahon announced that WWE would drop the Survivor Series name and rebrand the event.
 However, following public outcry and several different fan petitions, the name was later reinstated, and in June 2010, WWE started to release tickets for the 2010 event.